pluots/zspell/README.md

 # ZSpell

-This project is a spellchecker written completely in rust, that maintains compatibility with the venerable Hunspell dictionary format.
+This project is a spellchecker written completely in Rust, that maintains compatibility with the venerable Hunspell dictionary format.
 It is entirely native and does not rely on any other backends (Enchant, Hunspell, Aspell, etc.).
 This library also has the goal of being usable via WASM.